alessiascudiero/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a third-year Economics Ph.D. student at Emory University.
-My research interests include Macroeconometrics, Applied Macroeconomics, Monetary Policy and Time Series Analysis.
-I am also an alumna of Università degli studi di Torino, where I graduated with both a bachelor's degree in Business Economics (2017) and a double Master's degree in Economics and International Public Finance (2019) jointly with the Université de Rennes 1.
-My professional experience includes a traineeship in the Monetary Analysis division of the European Central Bank and an internship in the risk management department of a financial asset management company.
+I am a rising fourth-year Economics Ph.D. student at Emory University.
+My research interests include Macroeconometrics and Applied Macroeconomics, with a special focus on Monetary Policy.
+I am also an alumna of Università degli studi di Torino, where I graduated summa cum laude with a bachelor's degree in Business Economics (2017) and a double Master's degree in Economics and International Public Finance (2019) jointly with the Université de Rennes 1.
+Prior to starting my PhD program I worked as a trainee in the Monetary Analysis division of the European Central Bank.
+I am currently visiting the Research Department of the Federal Reserve Bank of Cleveland as an American Economic Association (AEA) Summer Fellow.